alepanti/ChiTrafficInsights/instructions.md

 3. Run kv.yaml

 # Run pipeline!
 You can execute the main flow.
-It will default to loading the last 24 hours of data.
-You can enter backfill dates.
+It will default to loading the last 24 hours of data or you can enter a specific date rangee.
+The data goes back to March of 2018.